cuprumcomputer/mintgreen/README.md

 * Your Mint Green program must be in the same folder as the compiler, and you may have to enter “.txt” at the end depending on the type of file.

 * If when you try to run the Mint Green Compiler, it paused and declares a segmentation fault, quit your C++ compiler and retry.
 If it continues to happen, please note it in the issues.

-Thank you and I hope you enjoy Mint Green Programming Language!